Passwordless Authentication: WebAuthn and the Future of Logins

 - Authentication is bound to the origin, preventing phishing

-WebAuthn works across platforms and supports both hardware security keys and built-in authenticators.
+WebAuthn works across platforms and supports both hardware security keys and built-in authenticators as part of a broader cloud and application security model.

 4. Platform vs Hardware Authenticators